Titans068/stringx/README.md

 ```c
 int strsLastIndexOf(const char *str, const char *value, int startIndex, bool $case);
 ```
-Finds the index of the last occurrence of a specified string in a string starting from a specified index.
+Finds the index of the last occurrence of a specified string in a string, starting from a specified index.

 ```c
 int striLastIndexOf(const char *str, const char *value, int count, bool $case);
 ```
-Finds the index of the last occurrence of a specified string in a string.
+Finds the index of the last occurrence of a specified string in a string and searching only a specified number of characters..

 ```c
 int strsiLastIndexOf(const char *str, const char *value, int startIndex, int count, bool $case);
 ```
-Returns the index of the last occurrence of a specified string in a string starting from a specified index and searching only a specified number of characters.
+Returns the index of the last occurrence of a specified string in a string, starting from a specified index and searching only a specified number of characters.

 #### NAMING CONVENTIONS:
 - str - function takes in a string as a search term instead of a char
 - s - function searches from the starting index.
 - i - function searches the specified number of characters in a string.

+The `bool $case` parameter specifies whether the search is case sensitive.